r9y9/pysinsy/README.md

 ## Notice

 The package is built with the [modified version of sinsy](https://github.com/r9y9/sinsy).
 The modified version provides the same functionality with some improvements (e.g., cmake support) but is technically different from the one from HTS working group.
-Before using the pysinsy package, please have a look at the LICENSE for the two software.

 ## Build requirements